rycolos/Fitness-Tracker-Pipeline/README.md

 # Fitness Tracker Pipeline

 ## Deploy with Terraform
-Creates Postgres RDS instance and EC2 instance needed for scheduled load and transform
+Creates Postgres RDS instance and Ubuntu EC2 instance needed for scheduled load and transform
 1. Update variables as needed in `variables.tf` and `terraform.tfvars`, removing `TEMPLATE` from the filename
 2. `terraform init` if new clone
 3. `terraform plan` and verify